-The Department of Economics, Finance and Management announced this week that the course structures of many of its undergraduate programmes are to change for the 2018/19 academic year.
+The Department of Economics, Finance and Management announced last week that the course structures of many of its undergraduate programmes are to change for the 2019/2020 academic year.

 Most notably, the current joint honours bachelors degree ‘Economics and Finance’ is to be reformatted into a brand new course: ‘Advanced Nepotism’.

-‘It’s just much more in line with what we think this course is all about’, Professor James Bartley, the current programme director, told The Whip.
+“It’s just much more in line with what this course is actually about,” Professor James Bartley, the current programme director, told The Whip.